MassProspecting/operations/README.md

     SELECT e.content
     FROM "event" e
     WHERE e.id_lead = l.id
-    AND e.create_time > current_timestamp - interval '7 day' -- recent events only
+    --AND e.create_time > current_timestamp - interval '7 day' -- recent events only
+    /*
     AND (
         e."content" ILIKE '%boost%' OR
         e."content" ILIKE '%operations%' OR
         e."content" ILIKE '%optimization%' OR
         e."content" ILIKE '%efficiency%'
     )
+    */
     ORDER BY e.create_time DESC
     LIMIT 1
 ) e ON TRUE
 WHERE l.email IS NOT NULL
 --AND l.email_verification_result = 2
 and l.linkedin is not null
-AND h.min > 10
+--AND h.min > 10
 AND y.name ILIKE 'United States'
+/*
 AND (
     l.job_title ILIKE '%owner%' OR
-    l.job_title ILIKE '%founder%' or
+    l.job_title ILIKE '%founder%' OR
     l.job_title ILIKE '%CEO%' OR
     l.job_title ILIKE '%president%'
 )
-AND (
+*/
+-- no more than one outgoing message has been delivered to this lead AND (
 	select count(*)
 	from "outreach" o